Da Vinci Tank

 Da Vinci Tank vs. World War I Tank Design

-While da Vinci’s concepts never saw fruition in his lifetime, his innovative thinking paved the way for later inventors to conceive and develop the armored vehicles that revolutionized warfare in the 20th century.
+While da Vinci’s concepts never became a reality during his lifetime, his innovative thinking paved the way for later inventors to conceive and develop the armored vehicles that revolutionized warfare in the 20th century.

-2005 Model of the tank, one of the inventions of Leonardo in the Clos Luce mansion.
-Leonardo da Vinci lived there for the last three years of his life, and died.
+2005 Model of the Tank, one of Leonardo’s inventions, was in the Clos Luce mansion.
+Leonardo da Vinci lived there for the last three years and died.

 Final Thoughts